benbrenson/isar/doc/user_manual.md

 **Notes:**
 * BitBake requires Python 3.4+.
 * The python3 package is required for the correct `alternatives` setting.
-* qemu-user-static should be higher or equal than 2.8, because this version supports propper threading support.
+* qemu-user-static should be higher or equal than 2.8, because this version supports propper multithreading support.
   * Otherwise the build will fail arbitrarily at rootfs creation time with qemu `core dumped` errors.

 ### Setup non interactive Sudo